 RESEARCH:

-*Watch for: A Plausible Man, the True Story of the Escaped Slave Who Inspired Uncle Tom’s Cabin - forthcoming from The New Press in 2024
+*Check out: A Plausible Man, the True Story of the Escaped Slave Who Inspired Uncle Tom’s Cabin - (NY: The New Press, 2024).

 *For more about my other research projects and publications, click here for links or scroll below for video of one of my talks.